escobar022/okta-cic-201-workshop/content/00_Introduction/_index.en.md

 # WORKSHOP STRUCTURE
 This workshop is broken into the sections listed below.
 The estimated time for completing the workshop is 1-1.5 hours.

-- Prerequisite: Creating Accounts and prepare IDE
+- Prerequisite: Creating Accounts and Using the Demo Platform
 - Customize the login form
 - Enabling business-to-business authentication
 - Customizing the login flow with custom Auth0 Actions